shortercode/Observation/README.md

-# ts-library-template
+# Observation ( WIP )

-A template for creating typescript libraries
+This extracts the Observable core from the helium-html library, with the intention of providing it as a basis for other libraries and applications.